Fire causes Wells Fargo customers to lose access to accounts

-NEW YORK — Wells Fargo customers are experiencing issues with accessing online or mobile banking as well as other banking services, after a fire happened at one of the bank’s data centers.
+NEW YORK — Wells Fargo customers experienced issues with accessing online or mobile banking as well as other banking services nationwide, after a fire happened at one of the bank’s data centers.

 Wells Fargo on Thursday blamed the technical issues on smoke, which was “detected following routine maintenance.”